-Ramaco Resources Current Debt
+Ramaco Resources Debt

 At present, Ramaco Resources' Short and Long Term Debt Total is projected to increase significantly based on the last few years of reporting.
 The current year's Net Debt is expected to grow to about 61.5 M, whereas Long Term Debt is forecasted to decline to about 31.5 M. With a high degree of financial leverage come high-interest payments, which usually reduce Ramaco Resources' Earnings Per Share (EPS).